Who makes your decisions?

 Or so I thought.

-But once you start thinking about what drives your decisions, isn't that simple.
+But it isn't that simple once you start thinking about what drives your decisions.

 It gets even more interesting when you think about the things you've always done.

-I was coaching someone once, and they stated very factually, "I have a sweet tooth, so I had to eat the ice cream."
+I was coaching someone once, and they stated (very factually), "I have a sweet tooth, so eat the ice cream."

 As if having a sweet tooth was a genetic deficiency proven by DNA - rather than a story they told themselves.
-By default of the story, they had no choice but to eat the ice cream.
-The decision to eat the ice cream wasn't a conscious choice but an act of default.
+By believing the story she created in her mind, she had no choice but to eat the ice cream.
+She believed the decision to eat the ice cream wasn't a conscious choice.
+After all, she has a sweet tooth.

-When you go about your day, notice what you do and question if that was your choice.
+When you go about your day, notice what you do on default and then question if that was your choice.
 Are you a victim of excellent marketing?
-A victim of old stories?
-A victim of old habits?
+Are you a person that believes your default stories?
+Or are you a victim of old habits?

 Deciding on purpose is a powerful thing.